 When not working, I enjoy opera, wine and walking – particularly in my beloved Madeira.
 I live in Bermondsey with my partner, Claire Mayne, who is also active in the Club, and our 17-year-old son, Matteo.
-(Tim joined the Club in 1985 and was elected to Gen Cttee in 2016)
+(Tim joined the Club in 1985 and has been a Director since 2018)

 One of the newest members of the NLC Board, I am an Egyptian who moved to London nearly a decade ago.
 As well as being currently the youngest Board member, I serve as the Vice-Chair of the Club’s Marketing and Communications Committee.